eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 	2. Local directory example: /path/to/local_directories/tables/LTOP_*place*_Abstract_Image_LT_data/

 ### 10 Run LT Parameter Scoring scripts (Python).

-Note that since the change in the number of kmeans clusters this runs much faster than it did before when there were always 5000 clusters.
+See Google Slides for step 8 above for more information on the paramater selection process.

+## Decisions to be made:
+- The biggest thing here is that there are two weights for the AIC and Vertex scores that are hardcoded into this script.
+These weights were created based on interpreter analysis of LT runs for different areas in SE Asia.
+It is not yet known how well these values transfer to other parts of the world.

+## Outputs:
+- One CSV with selected paramater information

+## Steps

 	1. Script locaton: https://github.com/eMapR/LTOP_FTV/blob/master/scripts/lt_seletor/01_ltop_lt_paramater_scoring_reweighted_revised.py